Cushychicken/cushychicken.github.io/_posts/2015-10-10-ckt-notes-pulse-generator.md

 **Update (Oct 11, 2015):** I added my [schematic file](../assets/simple_pulse_generator.asc) and [netlist](../assets/simple_pulse_generator.net) in case you want to play around with this circuit on your own local LTSpice install.
 It's free, so you might as well!

-I've been slowly working my way through Horowitz and Hall's _Art of Electronics, 3rd Edition_ as a way to refresh and sharpen my analog electronics knowledge.
+I've been slowly working my way through Horowitz and Hill's _Art of Electronics, 3rd Edition_ as a way to refresh and sharpen my analog electronics knowledge.
 Most of my professional life is about stringing together complex ICs, and not enough about the building blocks of electronic circuits.
 I figured that I'd take the more instructive examples from _AoE_ and publish my workthrough of them here.
 Expect some dry prose, some scrawled notes on engineering paper, and maybe a simulation or two as I see fit.
 (I'm currently using LTSpice for Mac, but I'm not wholly enamored of it.
 Any suggestions?!)

 ## A Simple Pulse Generator